 Shortly after moving to Mount Washington Valley, Bill became a registered guide with the state of New Hampshire in 1994, and started working at the local fly shop, guiding and exploring the local waters.
 Bill became the head guide at the Futaleufu Lodge where he spent his winters guiding South America’s Chilean Futaleufu Valley.

 His passion for fly fishing has drawn him to Pittsburg, NH.
-He has been working for Lopstick for 15 years, where the constant cold water and salmon runs provides some of the best fishing in the state.
+He has been working for Lopstick for 15 years, where the constant cold water and salmon runs provide some of the best fishing in the state.
 Following the move to Pittsburg, Bill met and later married his wife Emily.
 Bill and Emily currently reside in Pittsburg with their two boys.

 Bill is a devoted fly angler, who is willing to cast a fly at anything that swims.
 He can be found drifting the Connecticut River as well as the Androscoggin and down Littleton for large Pike.
-Bill has also designed a variety of the flies sold at Lopstick.
+Bill has also designed a variety of flies sold at Lopstick.

 Bill Bernhardt is a patient and knowledgeable guide who is always looking for the next challenge.